Article 14 out of 173

 Performance showcased 'talent as a songwriter'

-Following Harry’s audition which aired on ITV on Saturday night, Simon Cowell said: “It’s quite rare that I could remember an audition a month or six months later, and this is one I’m going to remember because it was very genuine, it absolutely showed your talent as a songwriter.
+Following Harry’s audition which aired on ITV on 6 May, Simon Cowell said: “It’s quite rare that I could remember an audition a month or six months later, and this is one I’m going to remember because it was very genuine, it absolutely showed your talent as a songwriter.
 I like you Harry, I think people are going to get you.”

 Fellow judge Amanda added: "Harry that really moved me.
 I just wish your grandmother could see what you’ve done today because I'm sure she’d be so proud of you.”